home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 In late May 2014, one hung around the house for about ten days, at one point prospecting for nestsites (e.g. inspecting a gap in the brickwork of the house).
 However, by the beginning of June this individual was gone -- perhaps it failed to find a mate.

 The pattern observed in May 2014 was almost repeated in May 2016, though the period that the single individual was present was slightly earlier (11th to 18th of May).
 Again the flycatcher apparently departed after a few days.
-An open-fronted nestbox had already been installed on the side of the house.
+An open-fronted nestbox had already been installed near the house.

-robinNests in H.H. garden, successfully rearing young.
+robinNests in Hillside House garden, successfully rearing young.
 Perhaps 5 or 6 territories on the whole plot.
 Pair nested in shed 2014.

 redstartArea by pond looks promising for migrants, but no records as yet.